evanj/datastore-performance/README.md

 Notes:
 * The first request to a new deploy seems to run faster than subsequent requests.
 My guess: Google removes the performance limits for this request to compensate for the overhead of loading code etc.
 * With ndb's built-in caching turned on, the numbers are substantially faster.
-* Even ignoring ndb's memcache, it seems to have much faster deserialization.
+* Even ignoring ndb's memcache, it seems to have faster deserialization.
+* There is nearly zero performance difference for these different requests when using dev_appserver.py, although the larger objects are slower.

 ## How data gets from a db.Model to bytes